dillonkearns/elm-pages/examples/docs/content/docs/05-file-based-routing.md

 Segments ending with an underscore (`_`) are dynamic segments.
 You can mix static and dynamic segments.
 For example, `app/Route/Blog/Slug_.elm` will handle URLs like `/blog/my-post`.

-You can have two dynamic segments. `app/Route/Episode/Show_/SeasonNumber_/EpisodeNumber_.elm` will handle URLs like `/episode/simpsons/3/1`.
+You can have more than one dynamic segment. `app/Route/Episode/Show_/SeasonNumber_/EpisodeNumber_.elm` will handle URLs like `/episode/simpsons/3/1`.
 The resulting URL will be give you RouteParams `{ show = "simpsons", seasonNumber = "3", episodeNumber = "1" }`.

 ## Special Ending Segments